jdlevish/fitnessTracker/README.md

 contact the creator at jdlevish@gmail.com or jdlevish on github.com

 ## licensing
-this project is covered under the BSD 2-Clause License for more info view the  [license.txt](/license.txt)
+this project is covered under the MIT License for more info view the  [license.txt](/license.txt)